ArkCase/ark_helm_charts/repo/docs/External_Services.md

       url: https://some-server.domain.com/alfresco
       shareUrl: https://another-server.domain.com/share
       # More settings ...
+      # username: "admin"
+      # password: "admin's password"
 ```

-Specifically, and consistent with Alfresco's capabilities, content server and share need not be co-located on the same hostname.
+Specifically, and consistent with Alfresco's capabilities, content server and share need **not** be co-located on the same hostname.
 As long as the share instance (indicated by `shareUrl`) is connected to the same content server URL instance (indicated by `url`), everything will work just fine.

 If you want to use an external Alfresco instance, you ***must*** set the value `global.conf.content.url` to point to the content server URL.
-Changing only the `global.conf.content.shareUrl` value will not be enough.
+Only changing the `global.conf.content.shareUrl` value will not be enough.
+You must also take care to change the `shareUrl` setting to match the correct value to a Share instance which connects to the given content server url.

-Recall that if you want to use an external Alfresco instance, you must have pre-configured all the necessary users, passwords, groups, sites, and site contents (folders, files, RM Catetgories, etc) beforehand.

 Depending on the ArkCase deployment, the Alfresco content structures may vary, and thus not all permutations can be covered here.
 However, we can cover the default configuration supported by the charts.